jbcodeforce/jbcodeforce.github.io/docs/architecture/DR.md

  provide point-in-time snapshots.
 These features are widely used by applications that directly use files to store data and don't require a short recovery point objective (RPO) and recovery time objective (RTO).
-* **Fabric-based disaster recovery solutions**: These methods are focused on transferring data within the storage network from a source fabric to a destination fabric using special hardware like Storage Area Network porducts which provides both Global and Metro mirror capabilities to implement data protection.
+* **Fabric-based disaster recovery solutions**: These methods are focused on transferring data within the storage network from a source fabric to a destination fabric using special hardware like Storage Area Network products which providep both Global and Metro mirror capabilities to implement data protection.
 These solutions are attractive because they can accommodate different storage subsystems.
 * **Storage subsystem-based disaster recovery solutions**: These are also called controller-based solutions because they use a